-Ask each delegate to work individually, and give them Exercise 1 - What is dignity, to complete.
+Ask each delegate to work individually, and give them Exercise 1 - What is dignity? to complete.
 Allow them 5 minutes for this exercise.

-Once the 5 minutes is up, ask delegates to come up with their observations, words and phrases that make them think that care staff treat patients on the intensive care unit with dignity.
+Once the 5 minutes is up, ask delegates for their observations, words and phrases that make them think that care staff treat patients on the intensive care unit with dignity.